wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Linear Algebra/Solution Sets/Keystone Notion/Points as Vectors.md

 - **$T_A$​:** The Transformation Operator.
 	- Explicitly denotes the linear transformation associated with the matrix $A$.
 	- It’s a way to connect the transformation to its matrix representation.

+$T_A$ is the "scalar" of the Basis Vectors.
 #### $\textcolor{red}{\text{Scaling}}$ ***of*** the Linear Transformation of the Basis Vectors
 $$\LARGE \vec{v} = (v_1,v_2,v_3) = (x, y, z)$$
 $$\large \textcolor{green}{T(}\textcolor{violet}{\vec{v}}\textcolor{green}{)} = \textcolor{green}{T_A(}\textcolor{red}{x}(\vec{e_1}) + \textcolor{red}{y}(\vec{e_2}) + \textcolor{red}{z}(\vec{e_3}) \textcolor{green}{)} = \textcolor{red}{x}\textcolor{green}{T_A(\vec{e_1})} + \textcolor{red}{y}\textcolor{green}{T_A(\vec{e_2})} + \textcolor{red}{z}\textcolor{green}{T_A(\vec{e_3})} = \textcolor{yellow}{x \hat{i} + y \hat{j} + z \hat{k}}$$
 Where $\LARGE \hat{i}, \hat{j}, \hat{k}$ have been transformed by $T_A$.
+	Thus, the $x,y,z$ are scalars that are applied to the output image of the transformed basis vectors, $T_A$.
+		And so scale the vectors.
 ### Linear Transformations are Defined by Linear Combinations of Basis Vectors Scaled by the Coordinates $x,y,z$
 The expression $\LARGE T_A(\vec{v})$ involves a **linear combination** of the input vector's components $(v_1, v_2, \dots, v_n​$) scaled by the elements of matrix $A$.
 	Each row of $T_A(\vec{v})$ corresponds to a linear combination that represents a vector in $\LARGE \mathbb{R}^m$.